Chadsworthey History, Family Crest & Coats of Arms

 Another 29 words (2 lines of text) are included under the topic Early Chadsworthey Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Chadsworthey family to the New World and Oceana
+Migration of the Chadsworthey family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Chadsworthey, or a variant listed above: Thomas Chadworth who settled in Virginia in 1643; John Shadworth settled in New England in 1765.